 {% %} – Liquid delimiter that denotes logic, that is variables, conditions and loops (tags)

-The best Liquid guides & resources
+Top Shopify Liquid guides & resources for site customization

 You have a basic understanding of what Liquid is and how it works.
 In order to edit it confidently, you need some more knowledge.
 Here’s our preliminary list of resources that is a good starting point.
 It contains Shopify original content, plus some great findings.